Trusted-AI-Labs/APTITUDE_Toolbox/docs/utils.rst

 Utils
 =====================

-Welcome to the documentation about the detectors.
+Welcome to the documentation about the utilities.
 The main packages and modules are available in the 'Quick access' below.

 All functions are defined in details further down the page.